a1batross/zapret2/docs/manual.en.md

 ### Filtering by ipsets

-- In case of tcp or udp server address is matched in client mode и and client address in [server](#server-mode).
+- In case of tcp or udp server address is matched in client mode и and client address in [server mode](#server-mode).
 - related icmp use cached profile from the original packet.
 - Unrelated icmp and и raw ip are matched by either source or destination ip.
 To match ipset any of two must match.